sudheerj/javascript-interview-questions/README.md

     **[⬆ Back to Top](#table-of-contents)**

 68. ### What is a strict mode in javascript

+    JavaScript’s "use strict" directive is used to opt into a stricter parsing and error-handling mode for your scripts or functions.
+It helps catch common bugs, makes your code more secure, and prepares it for future versions of JavaScript.

     Strict Mode is a new feature in ECMAScript 5 that allows you to place a program, or a function, in a “strict” operating context.
 This way it prevents certain actions from being taken and throws more exceptions.
 The literal expression `"use strict";` instructs the browser to use the javascript code in the Strict mode.
 This also enables block-scoped variables.